couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 **bootstrap handshake with local-indexer-node**, during this handshake Index-Coordinator will get topology details from each of its local-indexer-node and verify that with its StateContext.
-If there are any changes it will update the topology and post new topology projectors, routers and respective indexer nodes.
+If there are any changes it will update the topology and post new topology to projectors, routers and respective indexer nodes.
+Hanshake with indexer node will typically involve a list of following tuple,
+> {Indexid, Shard, []Slice}

-**currentTimestamp**, during the handshake with indexer-nodes, for each IndexTopology, Index-Coordinator will get latest snapshot-timestamp from each one of them as hw-timestamp and update its currentTimestamp by picking the lowest of all sequence number.
+**currentTimestamp**, during the handshake with indexer-nodes, for each IndexTopology, Index-Coordinator will get latest snapshot-timestamp / hw-timestamp from each one of them and update its currentTimestamp by picking the lowest of all sequence number.

 Index-Coordinator finally moves to `active` state.
-After moving to `active` state, whenever a new local indexer node registers with Index-Coordinator it will go through a handshake for topology verification.
+After moving to `active` state, whenever a new local indexer node registers with Index-Coordinator, or whenever ns-server adds an indexer node into the cluster, it will go through a handshake for topology verification.

 ## Index-Coordinator active state

 Any update made to its StateContext will increment the CAS field and replicated to Index-Coordinator replicas.
-If a modification is relevant for projectors and/or indexer-nodes post it to respective components.
+If a modification is relevant for projectors and/or indexer-nodes, the update will be posted to respective components.

 * accept DDL changes from administrator and updates IndexDefinition list.
 * accept local-indexer-node registration and gather topology information for them.
-Another alternative is to get the list of local-indexer-nodes from ns-server.
-* accept projector registration.

-Index-Coordinator periodically receives SYNC message and update its `currentTimestamp` vector and `currentVbuuid` for each topology.
+Index-Coordinator periodically receives SYNC message and update its `currentTimestamp` vector and `currentVbuuid` for each bucket.
 If SYNC message for a vbucket does not arrive for a prescribed period of time, it will enquire for rollback.

 ### stability timestamp